 4.1 For the reasons given above, it is considered that the proposal would be of an acceptable appearance that would justify the loss of the previously existing Buildings of Merit which were accepted to have lost much of their architectural integrity and quality before they were demolished.
 The design of the building would be appropriate in the context of its surroundings and would not have a detrimental impact upon the existing residential amenities of surrounding occupiers or on traffic generation in the area.
 The proposal would result in a net increase in the provision of residential accommodation and would provide an acceptable standard of accommodation for its occupiers.
-In these respects, and subject to conditions and a legal agreement, the proposal is considered acceptable in accordance with Policies 3.3, 3.4, 3.5, 3.12 and 8.2 of the London Plan (2016) and Policies HO1, HO3, HO6, DC1, DC2, DC8, T3, T4, T7, CC1, CC2, CC3, CC4, CC7, CC9, CC10, CC11, CC12 and CC13 of the Local Plan (2018).
+In these respects, and subject to conditions and a legal agreement, the proposal is considered acceptable in accordance with the relevant policies of the London Plan (2021) and Policies HO1, HO3, HO6, DC1, DC2, DC8, T3, T4, T7, CC1, CC2, CC3, CC4, CC7, CC9, CC10, CC11, CC12 and CC13 of the Local Plan (2018).